This post contains affiliate links which means if you click and buy I may make a commission at no cost to you. See my policy for more information.

-The first time we took him to the beach he was not quite 3 weeks old.
+The first time we took our first son to the beach he was not quite 3 weeks old.
 I’m embarrassed to say we had a full van for that weekend trip.
 Though as new parents, the fact that we over-packed was not a huge surprise.
 Now, however, we’ve gotten it down to an art.

 Beach Chair for Mom and Dad

 Let’s face it, Mom and/or Dad is definitely going to spend some time holding onto baby at the beach.
-Whether your kiddo sleeps in your arms, just wants to snuggle, or wants to play on your lap, having a comfortable place for you is as important as having items exclusively for your baby.
+Whether your kiddo sleeps in your arms, just wants to snuggle, or wants to play on your lap, having a comfortable beach chair for yourself is as important as having items exclusively for your baby.